pynenc/pynenc/docs/index.md

 # Welcome to Pynenc's Documentation!

-**Pynenc: A simple task management system for complex distributed orchestration.**
+**Pynenc: A task management system for complex distributed orchestration.**

 ## Introduction